94th United States Congress

 The 94th United States Congress was a meeting of the legislative branch of the United States federal government, composed of the United States Senate and the United States House of Representatives.
 It met in Washington, D.C., from January 3, 1975, to January 3, 1977, during the last two years of Gerald Ford's presidency.

 This is the most recent Congress with a Republican senator from Hawaii, Hiram Fong, and Democratic senators from Utah and Wyoming, Frank Moss and Gale W. McGee.
 Fong retired and the other two lost re-election at the end of the 94th Congress.

 The apportionment of seats in this House of Representatives was based on the 1970 United States census.
 The Democrats not only maintained their majorities in the House and Senate, but would increase their numbers to supermajority status in both chambers.

-This is the most recent congress to contain no female senators at any time (the 95th would feature three female senators who served brief appointed terms: two who succeeded their deceased husbands, and a third who was appointed early after winning election to gain preferential seniority).